Spike: Obnoxious little frog.

 - One of the quests in Evendim involves sneaking a mixture into some giants' cookpot, after which they start hallucinating that millions of spiders are coming out of the woods.

 - In Hatoful Boyfriend, Anghel Higure has a condition causing his body to produce hallucinogenic pheremones... to which he is himself not immune.
-His Cloud Cuckoo Lander behavior is because he is on a permanent acid trip. ...though it's also hinted that there is more to it.
+His odd behavior and confusing descriptions of things are both caused by him being on a permanent acid trip. ...Though sometimes, there seems to be more to it.

 - In stage 3 of Lollipop Chainsaw, a local farm is taken over by a psychadelia-themed Dark Purveyor.
 Juliet will occasionally run across a giant mushroom that she needs to cut down to progress, and each time it triggers a trippy battle against a giant zombie chicken monster, followed by a minigame where you run over zombies with a combine while Dead or Alive's "You Spin Me 'Round" plays.
 Then after you beat the boss, you find out the whole stage was just a hallucination caused by the boss's powers.